zebaz/xpress-dns/README.md

 ## How to build
 To build this software we use Docker to ensure a reproducable build environment.
-With Docker installed, run the `make` command in the root of the repository in order to build the software.
+With Docker installed, run the `make` command in the root of the repository.

 To build the software without Docker: install llvm, clang, libbpf-dev, iproute2 and run the `make` command in the `src` directory.